wansenai/WansenERP/docker/README.md

 ## Configuration Options

-The first time you create a container out of the xwiki image, a shell script (`/usr/local/bin/docker-entrypoint.sh`) is executed in the container to setup some configuration.
+The first time you create a container out of the eairp image, a shell script (`/usr/local/bin/docker-entrypoint.sh`) is executed in the container to setup some configuration.
 The following environment variables can be passed:

 -	`SPRING_DATASOURCE_URL`: Used to connect to the Mysql database JDBC address, Defaults port to 3306.
 -	`SPRING_DATASOURCE_USERNAME`: Username for connecting to the MySQL database